-Another dramatic change for the series is that Jessi’s mother decided that they were moving to New York City, leaving Missy with one less female friend.
-Matthew also expresses disappointment at her leaving, but during the superhero episode, Jessi’s truth powers reveal that he isn’t all that worried because he has his new boyfriend Aidan.
-Jessi still shows up at summer camp, however, so for all the ways that the Season 3 finale shook up the status quo, it seems like it'll be restored in Season 4.
+Another dramatic change for the series is that Jessi's mother decided that they were moving to New York City, leaving Missy with one less female friend.
+Matthew also expresses disappointment at her leaving, but during the superhero episode, Jessi's truth powers reveal that he isn't all that worried because he has his new boyfriend, Aidan.
+However, Jessi still shows up at summer camp, so for all the ways that the Season 3 finale shook up the status quo, it was restored in Season 4.

 Will Big Mouth crossover with Human Resources?

 During the New York Comic Con 2019 panel ahead of Big Mouth Season 3's release, Nick Kroll teased that the show might return to the world of the hormone monsters in future seasons, and later on, he confirmed that a spin-off called Human Resources was in development.